LukaPaich/BioInformatics-Final/README.md

 ## The Data
   Originally, The Papers repository includes a lot of code and unnecessary dependencies for their data pipeline.
 We rewrote it from scratch to only use ```pandas``` framework and work with the latest Python version (3.12).
 The pipeline is easy to modify and could easily be changed to generate datasets for 3 or more classification problem.
 For example, with one line of change, the dataset will have 3 labels, either exon, intron, or the boundary between the two.

+## The Code
+  The project is structured into two main Jupyter Notebook files, each serving a distinct purpose in the workflow:

+  1. **prepare_dataset.ipynb**: Dedicated to the data preparation phase.
+It contains code to download and prepare the chromosome data for future training.
+We ran this notebook locally on our computers

+  2. **model.ipynb**: Focuses on the actual fine-tuning/training of the model.
+Trains on the output of the **prepare_dataset.ipynb**.
+We ran this notebook on kaggle.

+Together, these notebooks encapsulate the end-to-end process of preparing the data and training a model.